 - Priority 5: Other projects

-The SRRF is funded through the Maine Municipal Bond Bank and remains a State and local partnership with each providing a portion of a project’s funding.
-The Maine Department of Administrative and Financial Services, Bureau of General Services provides engineering expertise, technical reviews and bidding and contract assistance for SRRF projects.
+The SRRF is funded through the Maine Municipal Bond Bank.
+It is a State and local partnership with each providing a portion of a project’s funding.

 For additional information, see Maine DOE Rule Chapter 64, Maine School Facilities Program and School Revolving Renovation Fund.

 - Information for SRRF Applicants.
-(DOC, 52KB) Information on project eligibility, maximum loan amounts, budgets, project startup and project completion.
+(DOC, 70KB) Information on project eligibility, maximum loan amounts, budgets, procurement, project startup and project completion.

 - SRRF Process.
-(DOC, 50KB) Steps in the SRRF funding process from application submittal to project completion
+(DOC, 61KB) Steps in the SRRF funding process from application submittal to project completion